Community

 When you set up your community, you can choose whether you’d like your members to pay to join.

-Video Integration
+Video Capabilities

 As I was unable to sign up for a trial, I can’t comment on this truthfully.
 However I went to their knowledge base and saw that someone had asked how to add a video to a post.
 The response was that you can embed videos from platforms like Figma and Canva.
 I have some issues with this: firstly, how obvious is this feature if a user had to ask the question?
 And secondly, it appears that video is an afterthought, and definitely not a focus of their platform.